des-science/y6kp-ggl-measurements/README.md

 - Split size and snr (TestSizeSNR)
 - Split in observing conditions, such as airmass, seeing, etc (TestSysMaps)

-Workflow:
+Getting started:
+1. Clone this repo at NERSC.
+It is strongly recommended that you run this at NERSC because the Y3 catalogs are there.
+Another option would be to download them to your local computer but the files are huge and they might get updated a few times.
+2. Install the dependencies.
+In particular, it needs to have `destest` installed, which is another DES repo that handles the Y3 catalogs interface which can be cloned here: https://github.com/des-science/destest.
+It also needs `twopoint`: https://github.com/joezuntz/2point/tree/master, and other packages such as TreeCorr and other basic ones.
-1. Run `create_redmagic.py` (This creates the lens.fits and random.fits files, which are then used by `ggl.py`.
-These files contain the lens and random samples split into jackknife regions.)
+3. Run `create_redmagic.py`.
+This creates the lens.fits and random.fits files, which are then used by `ggl.py`.
+These files contain the lens and random samples split into jackknife regions.
-2. Run `ggl.py` (check the end of the file to change which tests to run).
+4. Run `ggl.py`.
+Check the end of the file to change which tests to run.
+For instance, if you only want to run the measurements and corresponding plots set the other tests to False.
+5. If you want to push any changes, do it on the `develop` branch (to go to the develop branch you can do: git checkout develop), and when you are sure they are stable you can merge them to `master`.

 Plot of 100 jackknife regions for Y3:
 ![alt text](jackknife_regions_lens.png)